smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * geojson to wellknown text conversion; added framework for processing from intermediare point to end
 * Batch mode now complete; firefox and chrome are OK.
 IE has intermittent problems

+#### 1st to 5th August

+* XML and ZIP download buttons; only XML method complete.
+* Resizing much better (i.e. map stays within the viewport); much work still to do (deffered to later)
+* IE problems only when NOT in developer mode.
+This is related to a) console.log has been wrapped and
+  b) Ajax get() caching.
+Disabling Ajax get caching did not work; added an lstart parameter (so each call is different) did

 #### Current TODO list (August):

 * ST_Union and area calculations can be done in geoJSON using turf: as it is a geometry collection.